mtumilowicz/java11-reflection-fields/README.md

             of the class or interface (including public fields from superclasses and superinterfaces)
         * `Field[] getDeclaredFields()` - returns
-            all fields declared by the class or interface ( excluding inherited fields)
+            all fields explicitly declared by the class or interface (not inherited)
     * if we know field's name:
         * `Field getField(String name)` - you can think
-            of this methods as finding field in `getFields()` by name or throwing `NoSuchFieldException` (if field cannot be found)
+            of this methods as a way of trying to find a field in `getFields()` by its name or throwing `NoSuchFieldException` (if the field cannot be found)

             algorithm (field could be shadowed):